Network driven sampling; a critical threshold for design effects

+The eigen-properties of $P$ have been extensively studied in the literature on spectral graph theory and spectral clustering \citep{chung1997spectral,von2007tutorial}.
+Cheeger's inquality shows that if $\lambda_2$ is close to one, then there are clusters or communities in the graph.
+For RDS, this creates a ``referral bottleneck'' where the referral process has difficulty mixing between the two communities.
+For example, if $\lambda_2=1$, then the social network is disconnected; this represents an extreme bottleneck, where the referral process will never cross the divide.
+This section shows that the asymptotic behavior of $DE$ depends upon the relationship between $\lambda_2$ and the growth rate of the referral tree $\T$.

-A Galton-Watson (GW) tree is a random tree parameterized by its offspring distribution.
-Starting at the root node, and iterating through all future generations, each node takes an iid draw from the \textbf{offspring distribution} and produces this many offspring.
-This process is highly studied with several classical results (e.g. \cite{athreya1972branching}).
+To study how $Var_{RDS}$ and $DE$ behave as the sample size increases, it is necessary to describe how the referral tree $\T$ grows.
+Theorem \ref{thm:critical} grows a random Galton-Watson tree.
+A Galton-Watson tree is initialized with a single root node and is parameterized by its \textbf{offspring distribution}.
+Starting with the root node and iterating through all future generations, each node generates a random number of offspring, drawn from the offspring distribution.
+The number of offspring produced by each node is independent across nodes.
+This process is highly studied with several well known results (e.g. \cite{athreya1972branching}).

-Let $\xi$ be a generic draw from the offspring distribution distribution and denote $\E \xi =m$.
-The results from the last section identified the critical threshold $m \ge \lambda_2^{-2}$ using $m$-trees (i.e. $Var(\xi) =0$).
-This section shows that this threshold also applies to GW trees with $Var(\xi) >0$, under the assumption that $\E \xi^4 < \infty$.
+Let $\xi$ be a generic draw from the offspring distribution and denote $\E \xi =m$.
 To have a positive probability that the tree generates an infinite number of nodes, the results below require that $m>1$.
 Denote $\T_h$ as the sub-tree of $\T$ that includes all nodes within distance $h$ of the root.

-\begin{theorem} \citep{kesten1966limit} Suppose $\T$ is a random Galton-Watson tree.
-Let $\xi$ be a single draw from the offspring distribution; presume that $m = \E(\xi) >1$ and $\E(\xi \log \xi) < \infty$.
-Conditioned on the survival of the GW process, $\T$ grows at rate $m$, a.s.. \end{theorem}